Aggressive Brooke Army Medical Center, Texas Military Defense Attorney

 Also, Michael Waddington was voted a “Super Lawyer” in Georgia and is rated Superb on AVVO.com.
 Some of Michael Waddington’s cases were made into books, such as “Taxi to the Dark Side.”
 He also regularly instructs criminal defense lawyers on cross-examination.

-Our experienced military defense lawyers will use our experience to fight your court-martial or administrative separation (ADSEP) case.
+Our experienced military lawyers will use our experience to fight your court-martial or administrative separation (ADSEP) case.

 Call today to speak with high-powered military criminal defense attorneys.

 Military Sex Crimes, Penalties, & Legal Defenses